UlrickBL/blog/leet_gpu/notes.md

 Softmax optimized with tiling with one row per block + store the buffer in shared memory with extern __shared__ float buf[];
 for (int i = threadIdx.x; i < N; i += blockDim.x) : each thread take all the threshIdx.x and jump from bockDim.x
 The buffer contains all threads max and we need to take the max of all of them (reduction tree)

+# 20 : 2D convolution
+Easier to create output cols and rows in solve so we use it for block per grid and idx verification too